othmanalikhan-islamic/project_aroundtheclock/README.md

 default during the start of Asr).

-Above is a demo that illustrates it in action: The scenario is that it is approaching Maghrib prayer time and the internet needs to be 'paused' temporarily.
+Above is a demo that illustrates it in action: The scenario is that it is approaching Asr prayer time and the internet needs to be 'paused' temporarily.
 The VM on the left is running the AroundTheClock script and on the VM on the right is a regular user on the same network.
-Once the time hits Maghrib (18:29:00), the internet is 'paused'.
+Once the time hits Asr (15:05:00), the internet is 'paused'.
 For the purposes of the demo, the clock is manually set.

 This is achieved by calculating the prayer times for the geolocation